AJ Designer

 How It Works

 To add two fractions, you first find a common denominator using the Least Common Multiple (LCM).
 Convert each fraction so both share that denominator, add the numerators, then simplify the result by dividing by the Greatest Common Divisor (GCD).
+If the numerator ends up larger than the denominator, you can also rewrite the result as a mixed number.

 Example Problem